-On August 15, 2013, the U.S. Environmental Protection Agency issued a direct final rule endorsing an alternative standard for environmental due diligence investigations, known as ASTM E1527-13.
+The U.S. Environmental Protection Agency (EPA) on August 15, 2013, issued a direct final rule endorsing an alternative standard for environmental due diligence investigations, known as ASTM E1527-13.
 The rule will be effective on November 13, 2013 unless the EPA receives adverse comments by September 16, 2013.

-Although the new standard largely keeps the same framework provided in the current standard (E1527-05), there are a few differences that could impact the decision of which standard to use.
+Although the new standard largely keeps the same framework provided in the current standard (E1527-05), a few differences could impact the decision of which standard to use.
 Key differences include the following:

-- The definition of a Historical Recognized Environmental Condition (HREC) is clarified to apply only to sites where past contamination has been completely addressed without any restrictions.
-A new term, “Controlled Recognized Environmental Condition” (CREC), now applies to sites that have been remediated, but where some contamination remains in place subject to land use or engineering controls.
-These changes likely will increase the number of Recognized Environmental Conditions (RECs) identified in a Phase I report, but will provide more specific information about those RECs, which can help prospective purchasers and lenders make decisions regarding a site.
+- The definition of a historical recognized environmental condition (HREC) is clarified to apply only to sites where past contamination has been completely addressed without any restrictions.
+A new phrase, “controlled recognized environmental condition” (CREC), now applies to sites that have been remediated, but where some contamination remains in place subject to land use or engineering controls.
+These changes likely will increase the number of recognized environmental conditions (RECs) identified in a Phase I report, but will provide more specific information about those RECs, which can help prospective purchasers and lenders make decisions regarding a site.

 - E1527-13 adds an explicit obligation to consider possible indoor air issues from vapor intrusion if there is subsurface soil or groundwater contamination.
 This likely will increase the cost of Phase I assessments by requiring more extensive investigation of sites with volatile contaminant issues, such as former dry cleaners.

 - E1527-13 requires environmental professionals to more carefully consider whether regulatory file reviews are warranted for adjacent properties and to explain a decision not to conduct a file review.
 Additional file reviews will increase the cost of the Phase I assessment but will also provide a deeper understanding of the site.

 Parties should consider these differences in choosing which standard is most appropriate in the context of their particular transaction.